Lataif-e-Sitta: Khwajagan

-In the Khwajagan tradition, Rif‘at Bey describes a practice in which the name of Allah is imagined “written in letters of light” at the physical location associated with a laṭīfa and repeated silently until the color associated with it is seen surrounding the letters.
+In the Khwajagan tradition, Rif‘at Bey describes a visualization practice at the physical location associated with a Laṭīfa:

+"The seeker represents to himself the Exalted Name – that is, the noble name of Allah – written in letters of light under the nipple of his left breast.
+Holding his attention upon the meaning and significance of the Exalted Name, he begins to repeat it silently.
+He continues to do so until he sees a red light surrounding it."

-Naqshbandi (Mujaddidīyya)
+Naqshbandi (Mujaddidī)

-In the Mujaddidīyya tradition, the laṭāʾif are opened through practice one-by-one in “ascending” order, beginning with Qalb.
-Viewed as a progressive activation, each laṭīfa (or progressive combination of laṭāʾif) is considered to be a level of spiritual realization.
+In the Mujaddidī tradition, the Laṭāʾif are opened through practice one-by-one in “ascending” order, beginning with Qalb.
+Viewed as a progressive activation, each Laṭīfa (or progressive combination of Laṭāʾif) is considered to be a level of spiritual realization.

-The method of opening each laṭīfa typically begins with a direct transmission of Barakah (spiritual Presence) by teacher to student, and can also include physical touch (except for women) and the disclosure of a specific one of the Divine Names of God in Islam.
+The method of opening each Laṭīfa typically begins with a direct transmission of Barakah (spiritual Presence) by teacher to student, and can also include physical touch (except for women) and the disclosure of a specific one of the Divine Names of God in Islam:

+"In the Naqshbandi order typically the shaikh first bestows baraka at the time of initiation (bay‘a) by placing his four fingers on the heart and pronouncing the name “Allah” three times."

-The student then continues the practice by silent dhikr of the Name, concentrating attention on the laṭīfa’s location; sometimes a visualization of the Name, the corresponding prophet, or the teacher is also added.
+The student then continues the practice by silent dhikr of the Name, concentrating attention on the Laṭīfa’s location; sometimes a visualization of the Name, the corresponding prophet, or the teacher is also added.

 Naqshbandi (Awaisi)

-In the Awaisi tradition, the laṭāʾif are illuminated through a dhikr cycle that begins with Qalb and continues with the other six laṭāʾif in order.
-The student inhales vigorously into the Qalb(Heart) with a silent, attentive “Allah” and exhales out to the specific laṭīfa with a silent, attentive “Hu”.
+In the Awaisi tradition, the Laṭāʾif are illuminated through a dhikr cycle that begins with Qalb and continues with the other six Laṭāʾif in order.
+The student inhales vigorously into the Qalb(Heart) with a silent, attentive “Allah” and exhales out to the specific Laṭīfa with a silent, attentive “Hu”:

+"Our Zikr method is very simple, every ingress takes the word Allah inside and every egress brings out Hu to strike the Latifah under Zikr, while vigorous and fast breathing generates heat in the body."

 (See also: corresponding video in "External Links").

 Naqshbandi (Punjab)

-In the Punjab tradition, Idries Shah describes a type of muraqabah in which the student concentrates awareness on the part of the body that is associated with a laṭīfa.
+In the Punjab tradition, Idries Shah describes a type of muraqabah in which the student concentrates awareness on the part of the body that is associated with a Laṭīfa:

+"The method, presided over by the instructor (Sheikh), is to concentrate the consciousness upon certain areas of the body and head, each area being linked with the Laṭīfa faculties."

-Direct experiences of the laṭāʾif
+Direct experiences of the Laṭāʾif

-With rare exceptions, direct and explicit experiences of the laṭāʾif only arise in human beings who have undergone a spiritual evolution.
+With rare exceptions, direct and explicit experiences of the Laṭāʾif only arise in human beings who have undergone a spiritual evolution.
 These experiences can be of several different types, singly or in combination, among them: